 Other Environmental Initiatives

-The CNFL develops activities oriented to environmental management since the 1993 year.
-The processes have evolved and the company has expanded its environmental work at different levels and is where working with external clients is key to managing integral management models of natural resources.
+The CNFL develops activities oriented towards environmental management since the year 1993.
+The processes have evolved and the company has expanded its environmental work to different levels and that is where working with external clients is key, to manage comprehensive management models of natural resources.

-Currently we are working on two participation schemes, the first one referred to a punctual work in farms located in strategic points of rural areas, through the PAS Farms (Sustainable Environmental Practices) and the second one under a more integral scheme, which generates alliances between different actors social aspects of the urban landscape, through the interurban biological corridors.
+Currently working on two participation schemes, the first referred to a timely work on farms located in strategic points in rural areas, through the PAS Farms (Sustainable Environmental Practices) and the second under a more comprehensive scheme, which generates alliances between different actors social landscape, through interurban biological corridors.

 Sustainable Environmental Practices (PAS) are implemented as a tool to direct their policies in favor of the improvement of water and soil resources, trying to strengthen social, economic, biotic and geophysical aspects through extension processes, aimed at productive units with the potential to develop sustainable forestry and agricultural projects, in the CNFL basins of interest (Rio Balsa, Rio Aranjuez, Rio Virilla), in common agreement with the owners of the farms.